 Honors College housing is based on when the student enrolled at UAlbany (first-year, second-year, etc.), not the student’s class standing (freshman, sophomore, etc.).

 Student must stay active and engaged in Honors College events each semester in order to qualify for honors housing.
 For details on this policy, please refer to the Honors College Handbook.

 Students live in suites, with their own common area and bathroom.
 The suites have either two double bedrooms, three double bedrooms or a combination of a single bedroom and two double bedrooms.

 More than 90% Honors College freshmen live in honors housing.
 Learn more about State Quad.

 Third- and fourth-year students can live in select Honors College buildings within Empire Commons, an on-campus apartment complex.

 Each apartment has its own living room, kitchen and laundry facilities, as well as two bathrooms and four bedrooms.
 Since four students live in each apartment, students have their own room and share a bathroom with one other person.

-Honors College students who commute to campus are given swipe access to Steinmetz and Melville Halls on State Quad.
+Honors College students who commute to campus are given swipe access to Honors buildings on State Quad.
 They are welcome to attend honors events and socialize with other honors students.